misspent/Darkened-Stylus-Themes/README.md

 Make sure you have the Stylus browser extension installed
     - **[Chrome Webstore](https://chrome.google.com/webstore/detail/stylus/lngdbkpkpeebahjckkjfobafhncgmne)**
     - **[Firefox Addons](https://addons.mozilla.org/en-US/firefox/addon/styl-us/)**
-After installing, head over to [this link](https://) and install the one you want.
+After installing, head over to [this link](https://userstyles.world/style/6618/nexusmods-darkened-theme) and click the "install" button.
+When it redirects you click "Install Stylus" button at the top left of that page.

 ### ✅ Features
 * ✔️ Good ol' darkness